 Aims and objectives

-At the completion of the Bachelor of Engineering (Civil Engineering) course, graduates should be able to demonstrate the attainment of the following Civil Swinburne Engineering Competencies, required for external professional recognition:
+At the completion of the Bachelor of Engineering (Civil) (Honours) course, graduates should be able to demonstrate the attainment of the following Civil Swinburne Engineering Competencies, required for external professional recognition:

 - K1 Basic Science: Proficiently applies concepts, theories and techniques of the relevant natural and physical sciences